 If the dispenser has optional portion controls, they have been pre-programmed from the factory to pour 7, 12, and 16 ounce drinks.
 The "extra large" (pitcher icon) size has also been pre-programmed to pour 16 ounces.

-To change the pour sizes, please perform the following procedure.
+To change the pour sizes, please perform the procedure described in .